starknet-io/SNIPs/SNIPS/snip-23.md

 ### **Fast track for Non-Breaking Changes**

 As the Starknet network is still in a growing phase a "fast track" is needed for more agility.
 Thus non-protocol-level SNIPs and SNIPs that do not introduce breaking changes can be "fast-tracked" but **SHOULD** still undergo a regular process to ensure sufficient coverage and comments from relevant community members.
 Fast-tracked EIPs can go from `draft` to `last call` directly per editor request.
-However as the network matures more decentralisation will be required and the "fast-track" **MUST** end in 87,600 blocks.
+However as the network matures more decentralisation will be required and the "fast-track" should be deprecated.

-> I chose this randomnly (87,600 one year at 6 min / block) should it target a block ?

 ## **Roles and Responsibilities**